systemsecologygroup/CoralZooxProjection/READMe.md

 # Technicalities
 Python 2.7 is required and Py2.txt is a spec file that can be used to create the suitable conda environment (for guidance, click [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html))

-User can simply use `Helper.py` to run one or more simulations for varying speed of acclimation N. The results of the simulation are saved in the folder `Results/`, change to your own folder location. `Plot-Main-Monthy.py` can be used to display the main result (Figure 3 in manuscript)
+User can simply use `Helper.py` to run one or more simulations for varying speed of acclimation N. The results of the simulation are saved in the folder `Results/`, change to your own folder location.

 The python code `Model_RCP_ode_monthly.py` produces times series of coral abundance, coral energy investment trait and symbiont abundance.